-- We will carry out security checks on you and you will be required to provide details to enable us to do so on the application form - We will need to take your fingerprints and DNA samples to carry out some final vetting checks against our databases
+We will carry out security checks on you and your immediate family, you will be required to provide details to enable us to do so on the vetting form.

+We will need to take your fingerprints and DNA samples to carry out some final vetting checks against our databases.